madrury/py-glm/README.md

 ```

 Models with dispersion parameters are also supported.
 The dispersion parameters
-in these models is estimated using the deviance.
+in these models are estimated using the deviance.

 ```python
 from glm.families import QuasiPoisson, Gamma